nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 #### Autocomplete and suggestions
 Shows suggested command keywords, dates, sorting order, and tags as you type.

+Use the up and down arrows to select a keyword in the list.<br>
-Use the `tab` key to autocomplete using the suggestion.
+Use the `tab` key to autocomplete with the highlighted keyword.

 > <img src="images/Ui-Autocomplete.png" width="200">